SDS-AAU/SDS-2020/M2/README.md

 ### Assignment 1

-* All you need to know is to be found here: https://github.com/SDS-AAU/SDS-master/blob/master/M2/assignments/SDS_M2_assignment1.pdf
+* All you need to know is to be found [here](https://github.com/SDS-AAU/SDS-master/blob/master/M2/assignments/SDS_M2_assignment1.pdf)